Esper breaks with Trump, opposes using military for protests

 “You have to have a dominant force,” Trump told Fox New Radio on Wednesday.
 “We need law and order.”

+Asked repeatedly if Trump still had confidence in his Pentagon chief, McEnany said, “As of right now, Secretary Esper is still Secretary Esper, and should the president lose faith we will all learn about that in the future.”

-Esper, in his Pentagon remarks, strongly criticized the actions of the Minneapolis police for the incident last week that ignited the protests.
-In their custody, a black man, George Floyd, died after a white officer pressed his knee to Floyd's neck for several minutes.
+Esper, in his Pentagon remarks, also strongly criticized the actions of the Minneapolis police for the incident last week that ignited the protests.
+Floyd, a black man being arrested, died after a white officer pressed his knee to Floyd’s neck for several minutes.
 Esper called the act “murder” and “a horrible crime.”

 Esper said that while he was aware they were heading to St. John's, he did not know what would happen there.